rust-lang/rfcs/0000-unified-machine-word-trait.md

 # Alternatives
 [alternatives]: #alternatives

-The current implementation is perfectly usable, if a little more unweildy for generics.
+The current implementation is perfectly usable, if a little more unwieldy for generics.

 # Unresolved questions
 [unresolved]: #unresolved-questions